Finding aid created by: JPK

 Use Restrictions: Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

-The book The Petroleum Industry, 1859-1934 has been removed from the collection and is catalogued separately in Summit.
+The book The Petroleum Industry, 1859-1934 has been removed from the collection and is catalogued separately.
+Please refer to SUMMIT, our main catalog to locate this item.

 Genres and Forms